-Matthew Thune, Sport Administration Student
+Joe Caito, Sport Administration Student

-The University of Louisville offers a Master of Science Degree in Sport Administration.
+The University of Louisville offers a Master of Science in Sport Administration.
+The graduate program is designed to prepare students to enter careers in the sport industry.
 The SPAD program has a diverse student population representing a variety of geographical, cultural, educational, and professional backgrounds.
-UofL SPAD graduates find jobs in professional sports, business and marketing, exercise science, physical education, collegiate and high school coaching, collegiate and high school athletic administration, recreation, health and fitness, and other areas of the sport industry.

 For details about this program, visit the Graduate Catalog.

 I chose UofL's Sport Administration program because it comes highly regarded throughout the country and because it offers a wide variety of courses to educate students about a variety of career paths.
-I have had many volunteer, internship, and hands-on experiences while a graduate student in the SPAD program that have helped further my knowledge in my desired career field of sport event management that I feel I could not receive from many other Sport Administration programs; it truly is been a one-of-a-kind experience!
+I have had many volunteer, internship, and hands-on experiences while a graduate student in the SPAD program that have helped further my knowledge in my desired career field of sport event management that I feel I could not receive from many other Sport Administration programs; it truly has been a one-of-a-kind experience!

-Brooke Gilbert, Sport Administration Student
+Brooke Gilbert, Sport Administration Alumnus

 Prospective students must submit an online application for admission to the University of Louisville School of Interdisciplinary and Graduate Studies.